slippery39/shayne-website-2021/src/articles/post-mortem-pokemon/post-mortem-pokemon.md

 - Try out Organic Programming

 - Figure out an architecture that would work for creating a Pokemon battle game

 - Create an online server for players to play over the internet

-This article will be easier to read if you already have some knowledge of how Pokemon works.
+This article will be easier to understand if you already have some knowledge of how Pokemon works.
 Since its a complex game I may not go over certain parts of it in this article.

 **Project Management**